How to increase web push CTR by optimizing CTA?

 It’s a commonly known fact that adding and optimizing CTA in your marketing materials increases the CTR index.
 When it comes to web push, it’s the same story.
 In this article, we are going to talk about CTAs–how can they increase your web push CTR and improve your overall marketing efforts?
 Let’s find out!

-As you can see, the juice is definitely worth the squeeze.
+The juice is worth the squeeze.
 Adding a CTA is a relatively straightforward action that can significantly enhance the efficiency of your marketing campaigns.
 However, like everything else, CTA has to be well-thought-out and designed to help you achieve a specific goal.
 Let’s talk about that a bit more.

 How to design and optimize an effective CTA button